 Bottarga is one of those rare delicacies.
-So rare, you may have never heard of it.
+So rare, you might not have ever heard of it.
 But if you like salty, savory, cured seafood, you might enjoy the strong, briny flavor of bottarga.

 What Is Bottarga?